For degree, see Related Programs, below.

 opportunity to develop a research project which will help you to

-you an edge when you move on from your studies at MSMC.
+edge when you move on from your studies at MSMC.

 Learning science as a process.
 Many of our